fueling our future growers

 Part of The Food Mill’s mission is to provide access to fresh food and offer education on how to prepare it.
 One of our four pillars is to educate through resources on good nutrition habits, growing your own food, and how to cook nourishing food.
 Through our strong school partnerships, our farm to school programming is the how behind our why.

-In partnership with FoodCorps, The Food Mill farm-to-school programs work to prevent diet-related illnesses through education exposure to nutrition and hands-on growing food education.
-Each partner school boasts a dedicated FoodCorps Service Member and an on-site garden, serving as a living classroom.
-We cultivate curiosity and awareness around gardens, farming, and wholesome food choices through thoughtful lesson plans, enticing taste testings, and cafeteria conversations.
+The Food Mill farm-to-school programs work to prevent diet-related illnesses through education exposure to nutrition and hands-on growing food education.
+Each partner has a dedicated farm-to-school educator and an on-site garden, serving as a living classroom.
+We cultivate curiosity and awareness around gardens, farming, and wholesome food choices through thoughtful lesson plans, enticing taste tests, and cafeteria conversations.

 Farm to School Impact